eudoxia0/eudoxia0.github.io/article/_drafts/i-wish-people-were-more-public.md

 # Your Dotfiles

-- intro
-  - computers mediate every aspect of our lives
-  - yet, most people use their computers, basically, the way they came out of the box
-  - maybe they change the desktop background, but that's it
+Computers mediate every aspect of our lives, yet most people use their computers the way they came out of the box.
+At most they might change the desktop background.
+Some people don't even change the default icons on the macOS dock.
+Even most Linux users just use the stock configuration, e.g. GNOME on Fedora or whatever.

-  - there's something really interesting about people who take agency in their experience of computing
-  - who step off the straight and narrow path, and make a really personal, idiosyncratic experience of computing.
-  - so, I am curious: how do you use your computer?
-    - what editor do you use? why?
-    - what shell? why?
-    - do you have some esoteric browser extension you like?
-    - what scripts have you written?
+I'm interested in people who customize their experience of computing.
+This is often derided as "[ricing][rice]".
+But agency is interesting.
+People who remake their environment to suit them are interesting.
+And I am endlessly curious about how people do this.
+I like reading people's `init.el`, their custom shell scripts, their NixOS config.
+It's even better if they have some obscure hardware e.g. some keyboard layou I've never heard of and a trackball with custom gestures.